 Florida Association of Counties' Federal Committee

 Monroe County also works in partnership with federal groups to advance the County’s priorities.
-Monroe County is a member of Florida Association of Counties’ Federal Committee with Monroe County Commissioner Heather Carruthers as its chair.
 This committee helps to shape FAC’s federal priorities, which includes reauthorization of the National Flood Insurance Program.

-Monroe County also is a member of the National Association of Counties (NACO).
-Monroe County Mayor George Neugent and Commissioner Carruthers both participate on NACO’s Gulf Coast Counties and Parishes Caucus, which focuses on issues related to the Gulf of Mexico.
+The NACO’s Gulf Coast Counties and Parishes Caucus focuses on issues related to the Gulf of Mexico.
 These issues include the National Flood Insurance Program and funding for the RESTORE Act.
 The RESTORE ACT stands for the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act that was created due to the BP oil spill in 2010.
 Monroe County Legislative Director Lisa Tennyson sits on NACO’s Public Lands steering committee that monitors and advocates for federal PILT funding.

 Southeast Regional Climate Change Compact

-As a member of the Southeast Regional Climate Change Compact, Monroe County also supports the Compact’s annual federal legislative agenda that advocates for federal action related to energy and climate issues.
+Monroe County supports the Compact’s annual federal legislative agenda that advocates for federal action related to energy and climate issues.

-The Florida Keys Environmental Stewardship Act was passed by the Florida State Legislature and signed into law in 2016.
-It was passed after only a single session of consideration and is a significant State policy shift towards protecting the Keys’ nearshore waters and lands that are critical to our delicate ecosystem.
+The Florida Keys Stewardship Act was passed by the Florida State Legislature and signed into law in 2016.
+It was passed after a single session of consideration and is a significant State policy shift towards protecting the Florida Keys nearshore waters and lands that are critical to our delicate ecosystem.
 It also codifies the State’s recognition of the importance of land acquisition and water quality projects as critical needs.

 Monroe County Pumpout Program